cloudinary-devs/media-library-widget-react/README.md

 ## How It Works

-1. **Configuration Check**: The app checks for configured product environments
+1. **Configuration Check**: The app checks for configured product environments in `src/config/clouds.ts`
 2. **Empty State**: If no environments are configured, shows setup instructions
 3. **Environment Selection**: Once configured, shows dropdown to select product environment
 4. **Widget Initialization**: Media Library Widget initializes with selected environment